From Trope to Table

 3) Heirloom With History as Campaign Anchor

 In campaign design, heirloom tropes work when the object behaves like a proxy actor with incompatible claimants.
 Who can authenticate it?
 Who can weaponize provenance?
 Who loses standing if its history is accepted?
 Who gains if it is discredited?
 Define threshold behavior so repeated use or public reveal changes traceability, legal enforceability, physiological cost, or doctrinal interest.
-Then define discard impossibility so the party cannot solve the problem by dropping the object in a river.
+Then define discard impossibility, so the party cannot solve the problem by dropping the object in a river.

 4) Summons as Social Trap